in-my-minds-eye/in-my-minds-eye.github.io/content/english/_index.md

   - title: "Bloopers are out!"
     image: /images/documentary_bloopers.png
-    content: "Here are some lovely silly moments with Maike and Zoe while filming the documentary.
-We hope you enjoy them!"
+    content: "A sneak peek of some of the fun times during production.
+We hope you enjoy it!"
     button:
       enable: true
       label: Watch now!